 Make Ahead Creamy Mashed Potatoes are the perfect Holiday side dish.
 Ultra indulgent, sooo creamy, and delicious.
 Plan ahead and make it a day in advance.
 You’ll be happy you did!

 My mom made these make ahead potatoes for many family gatherings over the years.
 She had a VERY large group to feed, and was the ultimate planner who loved to prepare in advance.
 There were many Christmas celebrations where she and Dad hosted 25 of us, and preparing for all the activity at their house made her so happy.
 I can remember her going to their freezer in the basement and pulling out casseroles, breads, and treats galore.
-We always joked that Mom and Dad could survive a three month long famine if they needed to.
+We always joked that Mom and Dad could survive a six month long famine if they needed to.

 These Make Ahead Creamy Mashed Potatoes were usually made well in advance of the holidays.
 Mom doubled the recipe and stored two casserole dishes in the freezer prior to our family parties.
 Because what goes better with a big slab of prime rib than these creamy potatoes?
 Nada.